YueHu-CU/Use-of-HFNC-in-COVID-19/README.md

-# Use of High-Flow Nasal Cannula in COVID-19
+# The Impact of High-Flow Nasal Cannula Use on Patient Mortality and the Availability of Mechanical Ventilators in COVID-19

 ## About
 This repository contains code and the data for the working paper: **The Impact of High-Flow Nasal Cannula Use on Patient Mortality and the Availability of Mechanical Ventilators in COVID-19**.